 Do you use nasal packing after septoplasty or sinus surgery?

 No, Dr. Rizk uses various tissue sealants but does not use packing after nasal or sinus surgery.
 Packing creates more swelling and is very uncomfortable for the patient.
-Also, removing the packing can be a stressful event for the patient.
+Also, removing the packing can be a stressful event for patients after surgery.

-Dr. Rizk using the latest technology - 3D live fusion sinus surgery system which allows visualization in all 3 dimensions while performing sinus surgery for improved access to sinuses safely.
+Dr. Rizk uses the latest technology, the 3D live fusion sinus surgery system, which allows visualization in all 3 dimensions while performing sinus surgery for improved access to sinuses safely.
 This navigation system is one of the latest advances in image-guided FESS surgery or endoscopic sinus surgery.
-It provides surgical access with precision to narrow areas of the sinuses to open them or remove polyps.
+It provides surgical access with precision to narrow areas of the sinuses to open them or to remove polyps.

 - Can a Nose Implant / surgery affect my voice?

 - "Correcting the Drooping Tip and Hanging Columella in Revision Rhinoplasty" Chapter in Rhinoplasty Medical Textbook

 - Deviated Septum – General Information

 - How Does Dr. Sam Rizk Fix A Crooked/Broken Nose?

 - How Does Dr. Sam Rizk Treat Internal/External Valve Collapse Or Stenosis?